eric-mc2/eric-mc2-cv/content/projects/qjn-methods.md

 This post describes the technical implementation of the public safety news [analysis](../qjn/index.html).

-*Update: I've implemented a LOT more and need to update the writeup!*
+# Research Question

+> *What is the spatial distribution of crime news coverage across Chicago?*

+I decompose this question into smaller machine learn-able tasks:

+1. Is the article crime-related? (classification)
+2. Which sentences in the article describe the crime *incident*? (classification)
+3. Which words refer to a location? (named entity recognition)
+5. Which location words relate to the *crime incident*? (dependency parsing)
+4. Which neighborhood is this in? (classification)

-## Training Data
+# Data Sources

 **News articles**:
-I labeled an independent sample to train each task.
+The data is a sample of 713k articles from the Chicago Justice Project's news archive from 201X onwards.

+News articles serve as training data for all five model stages.

-**Chicago streets network**:
+**Chicago geographies**:
-I enumerated all blocks and intersections and spatially joined these with community area boundaries.
-I used these {location -> community area} mappings as synthetic data to train the classifier.

-## Architecture
+Downloaded community area boundaries, neighborhood boundaries, street network from City of Chicago data portal.

+Geometries are used for exact matching and classification when possible.
+They are also used to generate synthetic training data for neighborhood classification.

+# Models

 **Article Classifier**:
-This is an off-the-shelf uninitialized binary text classification model.
-I only use article titles for classification, since they are much shorter and less noisy than article bodies.
+I classify articles as crime-related or not, based off of the *article title*, using Spacy's off-the-shelf binary text classifier (for the proof of concept, a unigram BOW).

+Articles tagged as non-crime-related are passed through the rest of the pipeline with no further processing.

 **Sentence Classifier**:
-This is an off-the-shelf uninitialized multi-label classification model.
-This model predicts whether the sentence describes the
-WHO, WHAT, WHERE or WHEN of the crime incident.
-(I'm the least confident in this specific task formulation.)
+I classify whether each sentence from the article body describes the WHO, WHAT, HERE, or WHEN of the crime *incident*, using Spacy's off-the-shelf multi-label text classifier (for the proof of concept, a unigram BOW).

-**Location recognition**:
+**Location Recognition**:
-I extend the pre-trained named entity recognizer with custom pre- and post-inference steps.
-Spacy models are particularly easy to combine machine-learning and rules-based pipeline components.
-Before NER runs, I match on an explicit list of local vocabulary terms:

-* the "sides" of the city e.g. North Side, South Side
-* all street, neighborhood, and community area names

-After NER runs, I match on conventions that are common to news language:
+I created a custom Spacy Pipeline component for NER:

+1. Use Spacy's PhraseMatcher to efficiently check for exact matches against a list of all Chicago street names, intersections, address blocks, neighborhoods, community areas, and "sides" (e.g. North Side).
+2. Run Spacy's pre-trained (tok2vec) NER model to identify more GPE (counties, cities) and FAC (highways, airports) entities.
+3. Clean up and merge entities.
+4. Tag entity with fine-grained location type, based on previous matching method.

-* "1300[number] block of North Webster Ave[street]" becomes "1300 block of North Webster Ave[block]"
+This combination of rules-based and machine-learning consistently fixes common cases missed by the model, e.g. consolidating "(1300)[number] block of (North Webster Ave)[street]" into "(1300 block of North Webster Ave)[street]".

-Finally I enhance the NER classification with finer-grained location terms, classifying whether the location is a block, street, intersection, neighborhood, or community area.

-**Semantic Relationship**
+**Dependency Parsing**
-I use a naive implementation here.
-I just include sentences that were positive matches for both sentence classification and location entity recognition.
-I don't utilize the dependency parse or SRL models yet.
+Not implemented yet.
+For the proof of concept, I include sentences that were positive matches for both sentence classification and location entity recognition.

+Sentences that were negative matches for either stage are passed through the rest of the pipeline with no further processing.

 **Community Area Classification**
-The Chicago streets and neighborhood boundaries gives us an exact mapping of locations to community areas.
-I leverage this first, before resorting to machine learning.
-Given the location type provided by the NER stage, I check for an exact match of the location text and emit the associated community area.

-Otherwise I send the location text through a text classification model, returning the predicted community area.
+1. Predict neighborhood using Spacy's off-the-shelf multi-class text classification model (for proof of concept, bi-gram BOW).
+    The training data for this model is half hand-labeled, half synthetic data sampled from the city geometries.
+2. Tag blocks, intersections, and neighborhoods with their known community area, based on their spatial relationships.
+3. Merge labels from machine learning and exact methods.

-## Infrastructure
+# Infrastructure

 I'm using [Dagster](https://dagster.io/) to explicitly declare and manage the separate pre-processing, training,